 - You will need to incorporate planned snacks throughout the day, with the goal being to avoid going longer than 4 hours without eating.
 This will entail 1-3 snacks per day depending on how long your day is.
 You will be provided with a list of recommended snacks.

 - The first couple months can be considered a trial and error period.
 Some people may come across certain foods that simply do not sit well with them.

 - Staying adequately hydrated is extremely important after surgery.
 You will need to drink a minimum of 64 oz of water per day.

-- Water must be avoided 30 minutes prior to and after eating, as well as during the meal.
+- Water must be stopped 10 minutes prior to eating and can be resumed 30 minutes after you have finished eating.
+No liquids should be consumed with the meal.
 Eating and drinking at the same time in the early months out of surgery will fill you up too quickly and often causes discomfort.
 Over time, as your pouch or sleeve becomes more efficient, drinking with meals will wash your food through faster, resulting in larger portions and/or increased hunger.

 Will I still need to worry about calories?

 After surgery, your registered dietitian will give you specific guidelines on what foods you should eat and what foods you should avoid.
 You will be provided with specific foods lists, recipes, meal ideas, and grocery shopping lists.
 It is critical that you follow the recommendations to minimize the risk for complications, as well as to ensure successful weight loss.
 Your diet will consist of primarily protein, vegetables, and fruit.